xav-ie/virtual-headset/README.md

 Since our audio device is `"Virtual_Headset_Microphone"` and HID device is `"Virtual_Headset"`, the match succeeds.

+> [!IMPORTANT]
+> This is the crux of why we need a forwarded audio source created.
+Another
+> approach could be to create an hid device of a chosen audio source, but this
+> probably has some edge cases.
+We can guarantee functionality by making it
+> ourselves.

+> [!NOTE]
+> Fun fact: Google meet does not have this same requirement as Zoom.
+So the
+> audio microphone is optional and you may use whatever microphone you like
+> with the virtual hid device

 ## Permissions

 The program requires access to: